callumstrange/720Synth/README.md

 To do this simply select your device from the top left drop down box once it has been connected and then click the run button.

+I would like to thank AudioKit as the open source code for their synthesisers has been an incredible help while building this app so far.

+I have made sure to not on the files that I have modified from existing code.